Sciman101/GrowthHacker-API/README.md

 - Allows access to the debug menu
 - Disables steam achievements
 - Allows you to add custom skills through SkillAPI
+- Allows you to add custom costumes for Jackie

 To install, start by [Installing BepInEx](https://bepinex.github.io/bepinex_docs/v5.0/articles/user_guide/installation.html), then drop `GUAPI.dll` into BepInEx/plugins.